 - 17. All organisations, worldwide face increasing cyber related threats.
 The Council maintains sound standards and continually reviews opportunities to further strengthen these.
 The Council is a member of the Cyber security Information Sharing Partnership (CISP) and has signed up the South East Government Warning, Advisory and Reposting Point (providing information, knowledge and alerts on threat and incidents. - 18.
 Internal Audit has reported a 'Reasonable' opinion on the overall control environment.
-Two limited assurance audit opinions were given and monitoring of progress against the management actions of these audits will continue into 2022/23.
-The following audit area has previously received high priority recommendations: - Payment Card Industry Data Security Standard Accreditation - Work has been ongoing during 2021/22 with 2 update reports presented to the Audit Committee on this matter (May 2022 and March 2023) - 19.
+Four limited assurance audit opinions were given with subsequent management actions included to make improvements.
+Monitoring of progress against the management actions of these audits will continue into 2023/24. - 19.
 In February 2021, Council made a decision to award an operating contract to Wealdon Leisure Ltd, trading as Freedom Leisure, to commence on 1st July 2021 for an 11 year period, with the option to extend for a further 4 years.
-The operating agreement has been agreed by both parties and as included within that agreement, the Council and the operator both have representation on a new partnership board which will be responsible for ensuring the operator delivers on the Council's service specification and performance indicators.
-This board has met monthly since the commencement of the contract, and update reports have been presented to the Community, Partnerships and Wellbeing Board during the financial year. - 20.
-A matter concerning the volume of telephone calls being recorded and securely stored by the Council came to light during 2021.
-Call recording was stopped immediately, and following approval from the Executive Management Team, all recordings were deleted from secure storage.
-The Service Manager for ICT working collaboratively with the Information Governance Officer presented options to the Executive Management Team who confirmed that a policy of recording by exception would be implemented.
-The Information Governance Officer is now working with Service Managers across the organization to assess the legal basis of call recording in the areas where call recording has been identified as necessary.
+An operating agreement has been agreed by both parties and provides for the Council and the operator to have representation on a new partnership board which is responsible for ensuring the operator delivers on the Council's service specification and performance indicators.
+This board has met monthly since the commencement of the contract, and regular update reports have been presented to the Community, Partnerships and Wellbeing Scrutiny Panel during the financial year. - 20.
+During 2022/23, the 3 statutory officers, supported by the Democratic Services Manager concluded on a review of the Council's constitution.
+The revised constitution delivers an updated format, based on the key components and all the necessary information required of a local authority constitution.
+The purpose of the Constitution is to ensure there is a clear governance framework and effective and accountable decision making; clarity as to the procedures to be followed in respect of meetings and decisions; provisions to enable Members and the public to engage and hold decision makers to account; and to contain rules and procedures relating to the financial management of the Council, and that standards are promoted and maintained.
+There are numerous legal requirements as to procedure rules and provisions, which must be included.
+The proposed Constitution complies with these requirements.